Wesley1808/ServerCore/README.md

 # These settings will only take effect after server restarts.
 [optimizations]
 	# (Default = true) Optimizes vanilla's per-player mobspawning by using PaperMC's PlayerMobDistanceMap.
-	# This may sometimes count mobs to a player's mobcap that would normally be just out of its range.
+	# This may sometimes count mobs to a player's mobcap that would normally be just out of its range (if there are multiple players near each other).
+	# Forcefully set to false by: VMP
 	use_distance_map = true
 	# (Default = true) Prevents many different lagspikes caused by loading chunks synchronously.
 	# This for example causes maps to only update loaded chunks, which depending on the viewdistance can be a smaller radius than vanilla.